PM will vote for gay marriage

 New Zealand First leader Winston Peters is calling for a binding referendum on whether gay marriage should be made legal.

-Next story in Political: Waitangi Tribunal likely to be ignored, says opposition
+Next story in Politics: Waitangi Tribunal likely to be ignored, says opposition

 Copyright © 2012, Radio New Zealand